Who can foster?

 - from any ethnic or religious background

-- employed or on benefits
+- employed or in receipt of benefits

 - already a parent